dafny-lang/dafny/docs/DafnyRef/UserGuide.md

   * `1` (default) - in the body of prefix lemmas, rewrite any use of a focal predicate `P` to `P#[_k-1]`.

-* `-extractCounterexample` - if verification fails, report a possible counterexample as a set of assumptions that can be inserted into the code.
+* `-extractCounterexample` - if verification fails, report a potential counterexample as a set of assumptions that can be inserted into the code.
   Note that Danfy cannot guarantee that the counterexample it reports provably violates the assertion or that the assumptions are not